Microsoft/BotBuilder-Location/CSharp/README.md

-# Microsoft Bot Builder Location Control
+## Bing Location Control for C#

-This dialog provides a location control, powered by Bing's Maps REST Services, to make the process of getting the user's location easy and consistent across all messaging channels supported by the bot framework.

-## Examples

-The following examples demonstrate how to use [LocationDialog](BotBuilderLocation/LocationDialog.cs) to achieve different scenarios:
+The following examples demonstrate how to use [LocationDialog](BotBuilderLocation/LocationDialog.cs) to collect and validate the user's  location with your Microsoft Bot Framework bot.

+## Prerequisites
+To start using the control, you need to obtain a Bing Maps API subscription key.
+You can sign up to get a free key with up to 10,000 transactions per month in [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/).

+## Code Highlights

-#### Calling with default parameters:
+### Calling with default parameters

 ````C#
 var apiKey = WebConfigurationManager.AppSettings["BingMapsApiKey"];